systechafrica/systechafrica.github.io/schemesetup/sponsors.md

 ## Supervisors

-Supervisor configurations aid in capturing supervisors' details for effective management of a various activities of a scheme.
+Supervisor set of configurations aid in capturing supervisors' details for effective management of a various activities of a scheme.

-Click the **Supervisors** link to open the Supervisors window where all the supervisors in a scheme are listed in agrid table.
+Click the **Supervisors** link to open the Supervisors window where all the supervisors in a scheme are listed in a grid table.
 From the **Operations** button, you can add, remove, or view details of a supervisor.
 See screenshot below:

+Supervisor’ set of configurations aid in capturing supervisors’ details for effective management of various activities of a scheme.

+Click the **Supervisors** link to open the Supervisors window where all the supervisors in a scheme are listed.
+From the **Operations** drop-down menu, click to **Add**, **Remove**, and **View** the details of a supervisor as shown in the screenshot below:

 <img  alt="Supervisors" width="90%" height="auto"  class="center"  src="../media2/schemeM67.png">

 ## Cost Centers

-Cost Centers are configured to help manage members of a scheme which spans geographic areas, branches, departments, or any other form of categorization.
+Cost Centers are configured to help manage membership of a scheme which spans geographic areas, branches, departments, or any other form of categorization.

-Click the **Cost Center** link to open the Cost Center window and click the **New Cost Center** to create a new center as shown below:
+Click the **Cost Center** link to open the Cost Center window and then click the **New Cost Center** to create a new center as shown below:

 <img  alt="Cost Center" width="90%" height="auto"  class="center"  src="../media2/schemeM31.png">

 ## Principal Officers

-Principal Officers configurations aid in capturing a scheme's principal officers’ details for effective management of various activities.
+Principal Officer’s set of configurations aid in capturing schemes’ principal officers’ details for effective management of various activities.

-Clicking the **Principal Officer** link will open the Principal Officers window displaying a list of officers’ details in a grid table.
-To add a new officer, Click the **New Principal Officer** button to open a dialogue box and capture his/her details in the system.
-See screenshot below:
+Click the **Principal Officer** link to open the Principal Officers window which displays a list of officers’ details in a grid table.
+Click the **New Principal Officer** button to open a dialog box and capture a new officer’s details in the system as shown in the screenshot below:

 <img  alt="principal officers" width="95%" height="auto"  class="center"  src="../media2/schemeM7.png">

 ## Member Classes

 Member Classes are configured to help manage members in a scheme where a sponsor has different categories of members either because they span geographic locations, branches, job grades or any other form of categorization.

-Clicking the **Member Classes** link will open the Member Classes window where a list of sponsors and their member classes in a grid table.
-To create a new member class, click the **New Member Class** button to open a Member Class Details dialogue box for capturing a new member class details as shown in the screenshot below:
+Click the **Member Classes** link to open the Member Classes window where a list of sponsors and their member classes are listed in a grid table.
+To create a new member class, click the **New Member Class** button to open a Member Class Details dialog box for capturing a new member class details as shown in the screenshot below:

 <img  alt="Member Classes" width="95%" height="auto"  class="center"  src="../media2/schemeM62.png">

 ## Vesting Scales

-In the event an employee resigns, the Vesting Scales configurations will determine employer and employee entitlement and deferment of the contributions based on a regime’s legislations among other factors.
+In the event an employee resigns, the vesting scales configurations will aid in determining the employer and employee entitlement and deferment of some amounts based on the regime, legislation towards calculating a member’s benefits among other factors.

-Clicking the **Vesting Scales** link will open the Vesting Scales Window where different vesting configurations are listed in a grid table as shown below:
+Click the **Vesting Scales** link to open the Vesting Scales Window where different vesting configurations are listed as shown below:

 <img  alt="Vesting Scales" width="95%" height="auto"  class="center"  src="../media2/schemeM41.png">

 **Action**